-WBCO’s Small Grants applications are available for 2014 and can be found here.
+Applications are available and can be found here.
 If you are part of a group or organization that is interested in undertaking a small project to enhance the strength and cohesion of the community, please consider applying.

 The application deadlines have changed from previous years due to a change in our funding scheduling.
 The new deadlines are as follows:

 - Monday September 22nd groups informed by October 2nd

 For more information, please see the Small Grants page.
 If you have any further questions, please contact our office at (204)774-7201.